-- Hate Sink: Compared to Ilberd who's backstory shaped him into the bastard he is, Teledji has absolutely no redeeming qualities and his motivations and goals are completely selfish.
+- Hate Sink: Compared to Ilberd who's backstory shaped him into the bastard he is, and Lolorito who's pragmatic enough that he can be reasoned with, Teledji has absolutely no redeeming qualities and his motivations and goals are not only selfish, but outright megalomaniacal.

 - Oh, Crap!: After several patches of being a manipulative and arrogant piece of scum he finally realizes he's gone too far only when he's mocked Raubahn about Nanamo's death to the point that the Flame General has drawn his blades, charged him, and has them in a scissor position at his stomach.
 He gets one look of complete and utter terror before he's bisected.

 - Smug Snake: Good lord, but he's smug once he no longer needs to keep up the veneer of civility to Raubahn and the Scions.
 He never even realizes just how hard he's getting played before he gets cut in half, either.

 - Take Over the World: Teledji's ultimate goal was to unearth and claim the Allagan superweapon Omega as his own.
 With its power at his command, he would lay claim to all of Eorzea as his.